ZiweiWu-github/CustomDataStructures/README.md

   - Can move the 'current' node to before the head (first), after the tail (last), or to an index of your choosing.

 ----

+Stack

+Works as a proper stack should.
+Created because the Stack in the official JDK is deprecated and (and extends Vector for whatever reason).